ZhiGuangLu/qcs/README.md

 For more details and examples on the use of ***QCS*** see the documentation and example notebooks folder.
 ## License
+QCS is licensed under the terms of the BSD license.
 ## Documentation

 ## Notebooks